Wolfram Grandezka

 Wolfram Grandezka (born 17 December 1969 in Saalfeld) is a German actor.

 He landed the role of Roman Klingenberg in the soap opera Unter uns, playing the role from 5 January 1998 to 26 April 2000.
 He came to another soap, Verbotene Liebe, four years later.
 He has played Ansgar von Lahnstein, a charming villain, since 22 January 2004.
+In Rote Rosen, he plays the womanising Gregor Pasch.
+In 2023 he appeared in Einspruch, Schatz! – Ein Fall von Liebe.

-From 1999 to 2005, Grandezka was married to model Nadja Auermann and has a son, Nicolas Robert (born 1999), with her.
+From 1999 to 2005, Grandezka was married to model Nadja Auermann and has a son with her.